-- id (string) Id to use for finding translation (trans-unit id in XLIFF) - originalLabel (string, optional) The original translation value (the untranslated source string).

-- arguments (array, optional) Numerically indexed array of values to be inserted into placeholders - source (string, optional) Name of file with translations - package (string, optional) Target package key.
+- id (string) Id to use for finding translation (trans-unit id in XLIFF) - originalLabel (string, optional) The original translation value (the untranslated source string). - arguments (array, optional) Array of numerically indexed or named values to be inserted into placeholders.
+Have a look at the internationalization documentation in the definitive guide for details. - source (string, optional) Name of file with translations - package (string, optional) Target package key.
 If not set, the current package key will be used - quantity (mixed, optional) A number to find plural form for (float or int), NULL to not use plural forms - locale (string, optional) An identifier of locale to use (NULL for use the default locale)